-Vincent Rigby is assistant deputy minister of strategic policy at the Department of Global Affairs Canada (GAC).
-He is responsible for providing integrated strategic policy advice that reflects the foreign policy, development and trade/economic streams of the department.
-He has carried out a number of specific roles in this position, including Group of Seven sous-Sherpa, chief negotiator for the Post-2015 Development Agenda and chair of the Arctic Council’s Senior Arctic Officials.
-In his current capacity, Vincent also serves as the prime minister’s personal representative (Sherpa) to the Group of Twenty.
+From 2013 to 2017, Rigby was assistant deputy minister of strategic policy at Global Affairs Canada, where he was responsible for providing integrated strategic policy advice related to the foreign policy, international assistance and international trade streams of the department.
+In this capacity, Rigby also served as the personal representative (sherpa) to the prime minister at the Group of Twenty (G20), supporting three G20 Leaders’ Summits.
+He carried out a number of additional roles as assistant deputy minister, including as the department’s chief results and delivery officer, Group of Seven sous-sherpa, chief negotiator for the Post-2015 Development Agenda and chair of the Arctic Council’s Senior Arctic Officials.

-Prior to the creation of GAC, Vincent held the title of vice-president of the strategic policy and performance branch of the Canadian International Development Agency (CIDA), a role to which he was appointed in December 2010.
-He was responsible for developing and coordinating Canada’s international assistance policy as well as overseeing the performance management and evaluation of Canada’s development program.
+Before the creation of Global Affairs Canada, Rigby was vice-president of the Strategic Policy and Performance Branch of the former Canadian International Development Agency.
+In this role, he was responsible for providing advice on Canada’s international assistance policy as well as overseeing the performance management and evaluation of Canada’s development program.

-Prior to his arrival at CIDA, Vincent was the executive director of the International Assessments Staff (IAS) at the Privy Council Office (PCO) from 2008 to 2010.
-The IAS produces intelligence assessments of foreign developments and trends affecting Canadian interests for the prime minister and other senior clients across government.
-He also held the title of Afghanistan intelligence lead official while at the PCO, responsible for coordinating the Canadian intelligence community in support of Canada’s Afghanistan mission.
+From 2008 to 2010, Rigby was the executive director of the International Assessment Secretariat at the Privy Council Office (PCO).
+He was also the Afghanistan intelligence lead official while at the PCO, where he was responsible for coordinating the Canadian intelligence community in support of Canada’s Afghanistan mission.

-Before arriving at the PCO, Vincent was assistant deputy minister (policy) at the Department of National Defence (DND) from 2006 to 2008.
-He was responsible for supporting the minister of national defence in the formulation and execution of defence policy both at home and overseas.
-Over his 14 years at the DND, Vincent held a number of other positions within the policy group, including director general policy planning, director of policy development and director of arms and proliferation control policy.
-Prior to joining the DND, he was a defence and foreign policy analyst at the research branch of the Library of Parliament from 1991 to 1994.
+Before arriving at the PCO, Rigby was assistant deputy minister (policy) in the Department of National Defence (DND) from 2006 to 2008.
+Over his 14 years at the DND, he held a number of other positions within the Policy Group, including director general policy planning, director of policy development, and director of arms and proliferation control policy.
+Prior to joining the DND, he was a defence and foreign policy analyst at the Research Branch of the Library of Parliament from 1991 to 1994.

-Vincent holds an MA in diplomatic and military history from Carleton University in Ottawa.
+Rigby holds an M.A. in diplomatic and military history from Carleton University.